elucian/bee/draft/concurrent.md

 ## Multi-threading

-One or more routines can be run in parallel using "begin" instead of "apply".
+One or more routines can be run in parallel using _"begin"_ instead of _"apply"_.

 keyword | description
 --------|----------------------------------------------------------------------